DanielR-spec/ML/README.md

 ## Execution Plan

-* Single artificial neural network with double weights and unique bias
+* Single artificial neural network with double weights and unique bias, the model adjusts to the 2 times table